Growing Beets in the Garden

 Photo copyright Heather Quintal on Flickr.

-Eat Your Beets: This colorful vegetable gives a lot of bang for the buck.
+Eat Your Beets: Growing beets gives you plenty of garden-fresh foods to enjoy.
+This colorful vegetable gives a lot of bang for the buck.
 Although we often focus on eating the roots these days, you can eat the yummy beet greens and stems too.
 I often sauté the greens and finely chopped stems with herbs, onions, shallots and garlic.

 The greens can be cooked in the same ways you would prepare Swiss chard, which is a member of the same plant family (Chenopodeae) as beets.
 Toss the cooked greens into quiches, soups and casseroles for an added nutritional boost.
 A cup of beet greens provides about 65 percent of the recommended daily intake for Vitamin C, according to the Lance Armstrong Foundation’s Livestrong.com.